 The spread of the COVID-19 epidemic, which has occurred in all corners of the world, since the beginning of December 2019, has shaken all countries.
 Since the outbreak, the virus has spread and affected three major systems worldwide, health, economy, and education (Cucinotta & Vanellli, 2020).
 Due to that, Malaysia has taken appropriate measures like the Movement Control Order (MCO), where people are advised to stay at home and work from home (WFH).
 As a result, this circumstance has profoundly altered everyone's life on the globe, including students' and educators' lives.
 Around the world, there have been disruptions to the education sector in many institutions, spanning from preschool to higher education (Kirin et al., 2021).
-As such, it has significantly affected school administration in Malaysia.
-Therefore, the Malaysian Ministries of Education (MOE) and Higher Education (MoHE) believe that the implementation of online learning is the best solution in comparison to face-to-face learning in schools and tertiary institutions.
+As such, it significantly affects school administration in Malaysia.
+Therefore, Malaysian Ministries of Education (MOE) and Higher Education (MoHE) believe that the implementation of online learning is the best solution in comparison to face-to-face learning in schools and tertiary institutions.

 Nowadays, there are various teaching methods used by educators to continue the tradition of passing down knowledge to students in elementary, middle, and high schools as well as in universities.

-Ibrahim et al. (2021) state that online learning is a viable substitute for learning knowledge, given the state of the COVID-19 epidemic and contemporary technical advancements.
-According to Masnan (2021), the two teaching approaches need to complement one another.
-The adoption of online learning must be carefully considered by all involved and should be carried out following the 21st-century learning idea, regardless of any circumstances.
-His statement is supported by Mahlan & Hamat (2020), Ma'alip et al. (2021), and Mieczkowski (2022), who have claimed that online learning has become essential and is no longer optional, since the COVID-19 pandemic.
+Ibrahim et al. (2021) also think that online learning is a viable substitute for learning knowledge, given the state of the COVID-19 epidemic and contemporary technical advancements.
 Because of this new standard of online teaching methods, which requires instructors to make full use of the virtual world and engage with students in both face-to-face and remote learning, lecturers' obligations have become more challenging.
-Due to that, various aspects seem to be important in managing online learning in schools and tertiary institutions.
-Specifically, various studies have found that learning platform, interaction and motivation aspects are vital in determining the success of online learning management (see Sabri, 2017; Mahad et al., 2021; Razak & Rusli, 2022; Wang et al., 2022; Baber, 2022; Gherghel et al., 2023; Selvi, 2010; Fajri et al., 2021; Rahmat et al., 2021; among others).

-Therefore, this study is conducted to determine whether learning platform, interaction, and motivation aspects are important in influencing online learning management for Economics subjects among high school students in Batu Pahat district, Johor, during and after post COVID-19 pandemic.
-Specifically, this study aims to determine the relationships of these three aspects in terms of their strengths and significant effects on online learning management for this specific subject.
+Therefore, this study is conducted to examine whether learning platform, interaction and motivation aspects are crucial among high school students in online learning management for Economics subject in Batu Pahat district, Johor during and post COVID-19 pandemic.
+Besides, this study aims to determine the relationships of these three aspects in terms of their strengths and significant effects on online learning management for this specific subject.